Happy about Hazelnuts

 - Hazelnuts are good for the heart.
 Consuming just 1.5 ounces of hazelnuts per day may help reduce the risk of cardiovascular disease, according to the USDA.

 - Hazelnuts have the highest folate content of any tree nuts.
-This means hazelnuts are a great food for pregnant women or those of child bearing age and may help to reduce the risk of cardiovascular disease and depression.
+This means hazelnuts are great food for pregnant women or those of childbearing age and may help to reduce the risk of cardiovascular disease and depression.

 - Hazelnuts have the highest proanthocyanidin content of any tree nut.
 These compounds are known for contributing astringent flavor to foods and may help reduce the risk of blood clotting and urinary tract infections.